 As the name suggests, the primary hue of the gemstone is yellow and its color ranges from greenish-yellow to orange-yellow, with a vibrant canary yellow being the most desirable color.
-The presence of impurities of iron gives the stone its characteristic yellow color.
+Likewise, The presence of impurities of iron gives the stone its characteristic yellow color.

 Pink Sapphire Gemstone

 One of the most desirable colors in sapphire is pink.
 Pink sapphires occur naturally in different hues of pink, varying from the pale pink color to a deep magenta color.
 Which attributes to the presence of trace impurities of chromium in the gemstones.

 The value of the pink sapphire increases with the color saturation, which depends upon the amount of chromium present in it.
 The color of the pink sapphires is absolutely amazing, which makes them rare and in high demand.

 Padparadscha Sapphire Gemstone

 The rarest of the rare variety of sapphire is the Padparadscha sapphire.
 Which occurs in tones of pink-orange, giving it a unique, alluring look.